dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

-* To reformat the tree files we first are going to make a copy of all the `*.treefile` in new directory
+* To reformat the tree files, we first are going to make a copy of all the `*.treefile` in a new directory

 		cp /data_tmp/$USERNAME/output/04_analyses/00_iqtree/*.treefile /data_tmp/$USERNAME/data/07_phylogenomic_analyses/02_raw_homolog_trees